 Incident DetailsCause of Death:

-He was shot once in the head when he encountered several unrelated suspects who were wanted in the shooting of Patrolman John Pfaffenberger, of the Seymour Police Department earlier in the day.
-Deputy Amick died from his wounds the following day.
+He was shot once in the head when he encountered three unrelated suspects who were wanted in the shooting of Patrolman John Pfaffenberger, of the Seymour Police Department, a short time earlier.

 Three suspects were apprehended and convicted of first-degree murder.
-Two offenders were sentenced to life in prison, but one was paroled in June 1950 and died a month later.
-The shooter was sentenced to death and on October 9, 1934, he was executed by electrocution.
+Two offenders, ages 20 and 25, were sentenced to life in prison but one was granted parole by Governor Henry F. Schricker in June 1950 and died a month later.

-Deputy Amick was survived by his wife and brother, who was serving as Scott County sheriff.
+Deputy Sheriff Amick, from Scottsburg, was survived by his wife and brother, who was serving as Scott County sheriff.

 • This incident was one of 24 which resulted in the line of duty deaths of two officers.